demisto/content/Packs/TrustwaveSEG/Integrations/TrustwaveSEG/README.md

 ### trustwave-seg-list-classifications
 ***
-Get a list of classifications
+Get a list of classifications.

 #### Base Command